New Zealand cricketers Sophie Devine, Suzie Bates and Amelia Kerr bat for women’s IPL

-At this stage, it would seem everyone but the Board of Control for Cricket in India seems a Women’s Indian Premier League is long overdue.
+At this stage, it would seem everyone but the Board of Control for Cricket in India thinks a Women’s Indian Premier League is long overdue.

 The Indian T20 captain, vice captain, even one of the existing IPL franchise owners, are among those who believe it is time (for a while now).
 Cricketers, current and former, from other countries have called for it too.
 But all we hear is that it is going to happen eventually, and that tomorrow still hasn’t become today.